-If at any time during the records examination it appears that (i) the number of valid signatures remaining on the petition is fewer than the number of valid signatures required by law or (ii) the number of valid signatures on the petition will exceed the number of valid signatures required by law even if all of the remaining objections to be decided were to be sustained, the records examination may be suspended and the results of the records examination forwarded to the Board or the Hearing Officer.
-The records examination may be resumed if so ordered by the Board or the Hearing Officer.
+If at any time during the records examination it appears that (i) the number of valid signatures remaining on the petition is fewer than the number of valid signatures required by law or (ii) the number of valid signatures on the petition will exceed the number of valid signatures required by law even if all of the remaining objections to be decided were to be sustained, the records examination may be suspended based on parameters set by the Board or a Hearing Officer and the results of the records examination forwarded to the Board or Hearing Officer.
+The records examination may be resumed if so ordered by the Board or a Hearing Officer.